Lightweight Directory Access Protocol (LDAP)

 Once the credentials are verified, the user groups will be created in Zoomdata and each user will be assigned to the corresponding group.
 The user is assigned the Group Only role.
 In case the group mapping is not specified, the user is assigned the User role.

-Zoomdata supports the ability to associate custom user attributes with a Zoomdata user.
-Using this feature, you can to store values that can be used for credential pass through.
-This means that if users have access to a particular data source that has been connected to Zoomdata, their credentials can be saved on this page so that his access privileges are maintained for that source within Zoomdata.
+You can associate custom user attributes with a Zoomdata user in the Mappings to Custom User Attributes section.
+Custom user attributes can store values used for credential pass through.
+This means that if users have access to a particular data source that has been connected to Zoomdata, their credentials can be saved on this page so that their access privileges are maintained for that source within Zoomdata.

 Log in as a supervisor and click the